-I served these Grilled Coconut Lime Chicken Kebobs over Grilled Lemon Potato slices.
-(I’ll be posting that recipe soon 🙂 ) It would work equally as well over a crisp salad or even something as simple as rice!
+- Serve these Grilled Coconut Lime Chicken Kebobs over Grilled Lemon Potato slices or a coconut rice.
+It would work equally as well over a crisp salad!
 If you need a sauce to go over it you could make a chimichurri recipe like I have here.

 Top List of other Skewer/Kebob recipes you need to add to your menu planning:

 - Grilled Chimichurri Shrimp Skewers Such fresh flavors in the sauce!

 - Grilled Moroccan Chicken Kebobs